thefinalcutbg/DinoDent/INSTALL.md

 $ nmake install
 ```

 Wait for the build process to finish.
 This generates several binaries, but the one you need is called libxml2.
-The binarie whose names end _a are not required.
+The binaries whose names end _a are not required.

 ### XmlSec